 Prefer an ad-free, printable PDF?
 Get one on Ravelry or Etsy

-If you’re a beginner, sign up for the 30-day Newbie Series to get daily tutorials and patterns delivered to your inbox. ⬇️⬇️
+Are you a crochet beginner?
+Sign up for the 30-day Newbie Series to get daily tutorials and patterns delivered to your inbox. ⬇️⬇️

 We’re on Day Six of Newbie Series, and so far, our beginner patterns have had us turning small, single crochet rectangles into mug rugs and bows.
 Today, we’re turning a large rectangle into a winter headband (aka twisted ear warmer).
 I cannot wait to show you how to do the twist — it blew my mind when I learned how!

 Today, we’re using our worsted weight acrylic yarn and a J 6.0 mm hook.
-I wanted the fabric to be a little bit stretchy, so it can fit snug on a head in the wintertime.
+I wanted the crochet ear warmer’s fabric to be a little bit stretchy, so it can fit snug on a head in the wintertime.

 I love Brava worsted from WeCrochet because it’s soft, durable, and washes well.
 Being washable is especially important for winter wearables, since they’ll be getting all sorts of snow and sleet on them.
 Unlike most wool yarns, acrylics like Brava can be washed AND dried.

 Brava is inexpensive (just $2.49 for 100 grams / 218 yards!) and you can get TWO adult sized ear warmers out of one ball.
 Plus, they have tons of colors.
 I used Denim and Lady Slipper for my samples.
 Normally I’m all about the blues, but I’m a little bit obsessed with the Lady Slipper colorway right now.

 I love seeing what you’ve crocheted!
 Whether you’re participating in the 30-day Newbie Series or not, use #YSCNewbie to show off your WIPs and finished headbands!